halvorty/text2embedding2category/README.md

   </tbody>
 </table>

-We followed what the embedding model providers listed as how to use the models with prompts, and task.
-Task refers to the usage of a LORA adapter which is a option for Jina v3.
+We followed what the embedding model providers listed as how to use the models with prompts and tasks.
+"Task" refers to the usage of a LoRA adapter, which is an option for Jina v3.

+## Contributing

 ## License